dwkim78/upsilon/README.md

 many other types of variable stars that are not in the UPSILoN training set.
-In brief, UPSILoN classes such as CEPH F, CEPH 1O, and EB ESD can be contaminated by those types.
+In brief, UPSILoN classes such as CEPH F, CEPH 1O, and EB ESD can be contaminated by those other variability types.
 For details, see Kim & Bailer-Jones (2015, submitted).